-Asking for reimbursement is asking for a coverage decision from us send you the payment for our share of the cost within 60 calendar days after we receive your request.
+Asking for reimbursement is asking for a coverage decision from us send you the payment for our share of the cost typically within 30 calendar days, but no later than 60 calendar days after we receive your request.
 If you haven't paid for the medical care, we will send the payment directly to the provider.